richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 * "We want to capture our Cogniive Search index creation process in our GitHub repo"

 ## Proposed Solution
-* Use Visual Studio (C#) and the Cognitive Search Development Kit (SDK) to codify creation of index, skillset, and indexer
+* Develop Logic: Use Visual Studio (C#) and the Cognitive Search Development Kit (SDK) to codify creation of index, skillset, and indexer
 * Check in to GitHub repo

 ## Solution Requirements